How to be Happy in a Relationship: My 3 Learnings

 “All I have is this one, a murder thriller, and a science-fiction.”

 But I had wanted to see a happy movie.
-Maybe a village woman milking her restless cow while her kids played hide and seek, fat sheep running all over the barn, and then her walking to the river to read a book only to get soaked in the rain.
-You know comedy of life.
+Maybe a village woman milking her restless cow while her kids played hide and seek.
+I needed fat sheep running all over the barn not armed US police officers screaming at each other.
+Comedy of life is always more entertaining than the tragedy of life.

 By the time the film finished, I felt my entire Sunday had been taken away from me.
-But I hadn’t told my partner about my fantasy though.
-Neither did I ask him to stop the movie in between.
-As he had whined about my rejection of his superhero movie and the generalization about how I mock his choices was at the tip of his tongue, I had stayed quiet.
+But I hadn’t told my partner about my fantasy.
+Neither did I ask him to pause the film.
+As he had whined about my rejection of his superhero movie and his notion that I mock his choices was at the tip of his tongue, I had been quiet.

-I may have framed my thoughts in a couple of sentences: Hey baby I just want to see a happy funny movie or a short video or some documentary perhaps for half an hour to feel good about our life, soak this sunshine, and get up all cheery so that I can go back to my lonely job of a writer (which I love by the way).
+I may have framed my thoughts in a couple of sentences: Hey baby, I just want to see a happy funny movie or a short video or some documentary perhaps for half an hour to feel good about our lives, soak this sunshine, and get up all cheery so I can go back to my lonely job of a writer (which I love by the way).
 But I hadn’t said any of that.

 I thought my partner understood.
 Because many times I have said sentences in the same context.
-And as I had told him I wanted to watch a shorter video, I assumed he would play an episode or some random short clip.
+And as I had told him I wanted to watch a shorter video, I assumed he would play a Seinfeld episode or some random short clip.

 But clearly, he had forgotten what was said in the past.
 And how was he supposed to remember?
-He didn’t know this Sunday was like other Sundays.
-What if he had played a short clip and I didn’t like it.
-Or if it was an episode of some series he must have dreaded me bickering about my addiction to tv series and my instruction to not play a new one with me.
+What if he had played something and I didn’t like it.

 So maybe for him, he took the best shot.
-Or maybe he took the most convenient shot, nothing wrong with that either.
-Though for making liters of delicious spinach soup I’m supposed to enjoy my Sunday more, he can also live his Sunday a little bit.
+Or maybe he took the most convenient shot.
+Nothing wrong with that either.
+Though for making liters of delicious spinach soup I was supposed to enjoy my Sunday more, he could also live his Sunday a little bit.

-Neither one of us are wrong here.
+Neither one of us were wrong here.
 But we should have been clearer in our communication.

 If we don’t pull our thoughts, ideas, and feelings into a taut string of carefully chosen words — our partner may not know what we want, what hurt us, or how we like our tea in the morning.

 But translating our feelings into words isn’t always just inconvenient but also a sign of betrayal by our partner.
 How can he not know I like salt on my toast?
-Did she forget I like my glass first rinsed with filter water?
+Did she forget I like to gulp down my salad before getting onto my steak?
 Why did she start chatting with that supermarket staff when she knows I don’t like human beings?

 Repeating in patient words until the other person understands is an objective task but we never take it as one.
-We not only argue over why we have to say something when we had told them before, why can’t they understand us ever, or that they don’t know us at all, we also yell obnoxious words, go quiet, and slam the door behind us.
-We expect them to not only defend us in social situations but also give the right response on our behalf about our life plans.
+We not only argue over repeating something, but also about why can’t they understand us ever or that they don’t know us at all.
+We yell obnoxious words, go quiet, and slam the door behind us.
+We expect our partners to not only defend us in social situations but also give the right response on our behalves about our life plans.

 “Why did you tell her we were staying in cities when we have always been putting up at small villages?”
 After a conversation with a Himalayan host, I chided my partner.

 “How does it matter?
-She was just a person we would only know for a week.”
+We are only here with her for a week.”

 “It matters.
-Next time either don’t say anything or tell how we live local.”
+Next time either don’t say anything or tell how we live with local communities.”

 I knew he was right.
-The moment we care about what others think of us that moment we let the right path go out of our view (There are 13 other things we don’t have to care so much about).
-But I ensured he tell everyone we live in rural neighborhoods in case someone more relevant enquired him about our objective.
+The moment we care about what others think of us we let the right path go out of our view (There are 13 other things we don’t have to care so much about).
+But I ensured he tell everyone we live in rural neighborhoods lest I forget our objective (of supporting the community while learning the locals’ ways).

 The agony of misunderstanding is complemented by the glory of infinite love when we remember something our partner needs, likes, or avoids.

 As we started eating, the server stood watching us.
 And then she started instructing my partner about how he was to mix everything well and almost with a spring in her feet moved ahead towards the bowl with her hands outstretched.
 I understood her intention.
-But I immediately waved out my arm before disaster could hit and told her he didn’t like to mix his food and could she please let him eat the way he was eating.
-She left a bit aghast.
+Before disaster could hit, I flung around my arm and told her he didn’t like to mix his food and could she please leave him alone.
+She left, a bit aghast.

-I know at that moment my partner loved me more than he did when we were circling the fire seven times.
-I also feel this love overflowing out of me towards him when before going to bed I ask him if I need to pee and he nods and says yeah, come we will go so that you don’t have to wake up at night.
+I know at that moment my partner loved me more than he did when we had circled the fire seven times.
+I also feel this love overflowing out of me towards him when before going to bed I ask him if I need to pee, and he nods and says yeah, come we will go so you don’t wake up at night.

 Overstretched, ridiculous, or painful, our expectations of our partners are definitely impractical.
 Unless the day comes when we can write a program covering all the possible scenarios in the world that gives them their possible reactions as output, we have to learn to speak our minds in a polite, comprehensible, and patient manner.

-how to be in a happy relationship — the second rule — your partner may suggest an idea that seems to her logical or at least worthy of exploration and that idea could be one of your nightmares but that doesn’t mean she wanted to harm you, scare you, or hurt you.
+how to be in a happy relationship — the second rule — your partner may suggest an idea that seems logical to her.
+And that idea could be one of your nightmares.
+But that doesn’t mean she wanted to harm you, scare you, or hurt you.
 She is just suggesting! — Take a Suggestion For What It Is.

 “What do you mean we can go that way?
 We went there yesterday and you had promised today we would explore that left trail which may take us into that vast plain.”
 I said with trembling lips.
 It was a Saturday morning in the Himalayas.
 We had headed out early.